Carbohydrate Claims on Foods Sold in Canada

 - Brand Names and Trade-marks

 Brand names and trade-marks used on food labels and advertisements are subject to the provisions of the Food and Drugs Act and Regulations (FDAR).
 Thus any wording used in brand names and trade-marks is also required to comply with all applicable provisions in the FDAR.
-This means that the use of many brand names and trade-marks regarding carbohydrates are not permitted under the Regulations.
+This means that the use of many brand names and trade-marks regarding carbohydrates are not permitted.

 - "Net Carbohydrate" and "Effective Carbohydrate" Statements